NickMarkoAu/sounditout-frontend/README.md

 3. Let the app analyze your photo and suggest a song.
 4. Listen to the song and decide if it matches your mood.
 5. Share your paired photo and song on social media.

-## Support

-If you encounter any problems or have any questions about SoundItOut, please contact our support team at support@SoundItOut.app.
-We're here to help!

-## Contributing

-SoundItOut is currently not open for contributions.
-Please feel free to share your feedback and suggestions by contacting us at feedback@SoundItOut.app.

-Thank you for using SoundItOut, the app that brings your memories to life with music!